gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 With every stair the love inside me grew.
 I imagined us like a Romeo and Juliet.
 My imagination itched my desires and an unusual electric current floated in my body.
 I couldn’t wait to be with her.

-I reached her room and opened the door.
+I entered her room.
 To my surprise, she was not alone.
 She was with Riya, her best friend, and my school mate who had a crush on me.

 I had the best blind date possible.
 It was a date with just not one, but two beautiful girls.
 One who liked me and the other whom I liked.